 Happy Birthday to You

 There have been 20 players born on this date who played in the NHL over the years.

 The most recent Sept.
 1 birthday boy to play in the league was Otto Koivula.
-The 22-year-old Finnish-born winger made his league debut with the New York Islanders this past season.
-He has yet to register his first NHL point in 12 games.
+The 24-year-old Finnish-born winger made his league debut with the New York Islanders during the 2019-20 season.
+He has two points in 20 NHL games.